jfinkels/flask-restless/docs/customizing.rst

 .. _customizing:

+.. currentmodule:: flask.ext.restless

 Customizing the ReSTful interface
 =================================

 HTTP methods
 ~~~~~~~~~~~~

-By default, the :meth:`~flaskext.restless.APIManager.create_api` method creates
+By default, the :meth:`APIManager.create_api` method creates a read-only
-a read-only interface; requests with HTTP methods other than :http:method:`GET`
+interface; requests with HTTP methods other than :http:method:`GET` will cause
-will cause a response with :http:statuscode:`405`.
-To explicitly specify which
+a response with :http:statuscode:`405`.
+To explicitly specify which methods
-methods should be allowed for the endpoint, pass a list as the value of keyword
+should be allowed for the endpoint, pass a list as the value of keyword
 argument ``methods``::

     apimanager.create_api(Person, methods=['GET', 'POST', 'DELETE'])